 Balinese cats are long-haired, with flat, silky coats.
 These are very different to the Persian style of coat; they don't have the thick undercoat of a Persian cat and are much easier to maintain and groom.

 Nowadays there are two distinct types.
-The contemporary or modern Balinese looks very like the modern wedge Siamese, with a long slim body and tapering, wedge-shaped head, a comparatively short coat, and the characteristic plumed tail.
+The contemporary or modern Balinese that you can see in our photo above looks very like the modern wedge Siamese, with a long slim body and tapering, wedge-shaped head, a comparatively short coat, and the characteristic plumed tail.

-The second type is the 'traditional' version, which has a longer coat than the cat above (generally about two inches long all over) and looks more like a long-haired version of the Traditional or Applehead Siamese, with a more stocky body and round face.
+The second type is the 'traditional' version, which has a longer coat than the cat above (generally about two inches long all over) and looks more like a long-haired version of the Applehead Siamese, with a stockier body and round face, as you can see in the photo below (and the same cat as a kitten, at the bottom of the page).

 They are generally healthy and long-lived cats, and like their Siamese cousins, they are active, sociable, intelligent and talkative!
 (Balinese cat breeders generally say that their cats have softer voices than Siamese cats, though!)